Azure/azure-powershell/src/ResourceManager/KeyVault/Commands.KeyVault/help/Get-AzureKeyVaultSecret.md

 These commands get the current version of a secret named ITSecret, and then displays the plain text value of that secret.

-### Example 6: Get all the keys that have been deleted but not purged for this key vault.
+### Example 6: Get all the secrets that have been deleted but not purged for this key vault.
 ```
 PS C:\>Get-AzureKeyVaultSecret -VaultName 'Contoso' -InRemovedState
 ```